apache/beam/beam-site/contribute/contribution-guide.md

 * TOC
 {:toc}

 The Apache Beam community welcomes contributions from anyone with a passion for data processing!
-Beam has many different opportunities for contributions -- write new examples, add new user-facing libraries (new statistical libraries, new IO connectors, etc), work on the core programming model, build specific runners (Apache Flink, Apache Spark, Google Cloud Dataflow, etc), or participate on the documentation effort.
+Beam has many different opportunities for contributions -- write new examples, add new user-facing libraries (new statistical libraries, new IO connectors, etc), work on the core programming model, build specific runners (Apache Apex, Apache Flink, Apache Spark, Google Cloud Dataflow, etc), or participate on the documentation effort.

 We use a review-then-commit workflow in Beam for all contributions.